Lula visits disaster zone after Brazil floods kill 36

 Issued on: Modified:

-Sao Paulo (AFP) – President Luiz Inacio Lula da Silva flew in Monday to tour the resort region turned disaster zone where at least 36 people were killed and dozens are still missing after floods and landslides, just as Brazil celebrated carnival.
+Sao Paulo (AFP) – President Luiz Inacio Lula da Silva flew in Monday to tour the resort region turned disaster zone where floods and landslides killed at least 36 people just as Brazil celebrated carnival, where dozens were still missing.

-Lula was due to give a news conference in the city of Sao Sebastiao, a popular beach destination around 200 kilometers (120 miles) southeast of Sao Paulo.
+Rescue workers were rushing to find any survivors buried under the mud and rubble before it was too late, after 24 hours of record rain over the weekend devastated the area around the popular coastal city of Sao Sebastiao, around 200 kilometers (120 miles) southeast of Sao Paulo.

+Lula's office released a video of him flying in a helicopter over the area, where landslides triggered by the torrential downpours swept away at least 50 homes.
+Brown flood waters could be seen engulfing houses just inland from the emerald waters of the region's pristine coastline.

+The 75-year-old leftist leader, who took office for a third term last month, was due to meet Sao Paulo state Governor Tarcisio de Freitas and give a news conference later in the day.

+Lula said on Twitter that government at all levels would work to "care for the injured, search for the missing and restore roads, energy and telecommunications."

-The Sao Paulo state government said the death toll stood at 36: a girl killed on the vacation getaway island of Ilhabela, and 35 people killed in Sao Sebastiao, on the mainland.
+The Sao Paulo state government said the death toll stood at 36: 35 people killed in Sao Sebastiao, and a girl killed in the city of Ubatuba, just up the coast.

 "Around 40 people have still not been located," Sao Paulo rescue department official Michelle Cesar told CNN Brasil.